What is Dwell Time in SEO?

 Make sure you test your website across all the major browsers: Chrome, Safari, Firefox, and Opera.

-How to measure Dwell Time?
+How to calculate Dwell Time

 There’s no “Dwell TIme” report in Google Analytics or Search Console.